-The president of Universal Studios Home Entertainment has slammed the Blu-ray video format as a loser, and proclaimed the competing HD-DVD format the winner.
-His studio followed his comments by completely abandoning the format.
+The president of Universal Studios Home Entertainment has labeled the Blu-ray video format as a loser, and proclaimed the competing HD-DVD format the winner.

-Craig Kornblau’s comments, made in a written statement at the CEDIA EXPO 2005 electronics design show last week in Denver, have been characterized as a serious blow to the Blu-ray camp, led by Sony Electronics.
+Craig Kornblau's comments, made in a written statement at the CEDIA EXPO 2006 electronics design show last week in Denver, have been characterized as a serious blow to the Blu-ray camp, led by Sony.

 “The reviews are in and HD-DVD is hands down the leader in picture quality, audio experiences and interactive capabilities that have never been seen before,” Kornblau said.

-Within days of Kornblau’s comments, Universal Studios reversed an earlier decision to release movies in the Blu-ray format.
+Within days of Kornblau's comments, Universal Studios reversed an earlier decision to releases movies in the Blu-ray format.
 PC Magazine confirmed the decision with a spokeswoman representing the Blu-ray Disc Association.

-The magazine reported that although Blu-Ray seemed to have won the lion’s share of supporters in the early going, the format has suffered from Sony’s miscues.
+The magazine reported that although Blu-Ray seemed to have won the lion's share of supporters in the early going, the format had suffered from Sony's miscues.

-Sony has already run into Blu-ray production issues, suffering from a shortage of blue lasers, which has forced the company to delay its PlayStation3 console in Europe, which uses a Blu-ray drive, PC Magazine reported.
+Sony has already run into Blu-ray production issues, suffering from a shortage of blue lasers, which has forced the company to delay its PlayStation3 console in Europe, which uses a Blu-ray drive.